 The Salomon X Ultra 3 Mid GTX is a trail shoe, a category that’s kind of hard to define due to the many ways it can present itself.
 Many offerings, like those provided by running companies like Altra or HOKA One One, focus on keeping weight low and providing a cushioned, low-impact ride.
 Others from more “traditional” hiking brands like Merrel or Oboz function like stripped-back versions of their mid- and high-top siblings, using the same technologies and designs while attempting to increase articulation and in theory reducing weight.

-But the X Ultra 3 GTX takes a different path.
+The Salomon X Ultra 3 GTX takes a different path.
 Of course Salomon’s mountain credentials are beyond reproach, making all manner of traditional boots for hiking, skiing, and snowboarding.
 But they also have a foot in the running game, with dedicated running lines including footwear and apparel.

 So this shoe represents an attempt to bring those two worlds together, giving us a shoe that’s both light and adaptable, but also protective and supportive.
 It could be the ideal one-shoe closet if it’s able to do all that.
 But it’s a tall order to fill.